 Yes.
 Maintained emergency light fittings or signs used as part of a normal room lighting system can also be wired to perform as a non-maintained fitting if required.
 Many maintained fittings are available as switchable units, meaning they can be switched between maintained and non-maintained modes using an ordinary light switch.
 Non-maintained light fittings cannot be wired for use in maintained operation.

 If you are unsure which emergency lighting is best for your environment, it is best practice to conduct a fire risk assessment.
 A risk assessor will advise the most suitable option in line with the regulations.

 - Expert advice from our qualified fire risk assessors

 - Comprehensive report with clear indications of areas for improvement

 - Quick and easy booking

-- 10% discount on our full range of fire safety products
+- 10% discount on most fire safety products

 More information about all aspects of emergency lighting can be found in our emergency lighting guides.